nehalkhan2410/CI-CD/markdowns/JenkinsCredentials.md

 # Jenkins Credentails Setup

-Open Jenkins instance.
+Open your Jenkins instance.

+## *To View Existing Credentials:*

-In the left panel you will find you will find credentials options.
+In the left panel you will find **Credentials** options.

 <img src="../images/Jenkins_left_panel.png" alt="Jenkins_left_panel" style="width:140px;height:250px;"/>

-Click on the credentials option then you will be able to see all the available credentials configured on the jenkins instance running as below:
+Click on the Credentials option, then you will be able to see all the available credentials configured on the Jenkins instance as below:

 <img src="../images/credentials_page.png" alt="credentials_page" style="height:200px;"/>

-You can use the existing IDs of the credentials in the pipeline.
+You can use an existing **ID** from the available credentials in the Pipeline.

+## *To Modify Existing / Add Credentials:*

 Click on global option under **Domain** column of the **Credentials** section to get redirected to **Global Credentials** page.